-This section will either be expanded into a list in similar format to applications above or will refer to an attached

-The Dutch Code contains principles and provisions that are concerned with a listed parent company only.
-They relate for instance to the role of the management board and the supervisory board (which are not relevant to BAM Construction which, as a UK company, has a unitary board structure), director remuneration, the company's shareholders and general meetings of shareholders, and to such matters relating to the parent company's external auditor and investor relations.
-Given the nature of BAM Construction, as a wholly owned subsidiary of Royal BAM with no external shareholders, these elements of the Dutch Code are not applicable and so are not applied by BAM Construction.
+The Dutch Code contains principles and provisions that are concerned with a listed parent company only: they relate for instance to matters relating to the parent company's external auditor and investor relations.

-These departures are for the following reasons:
+BAM Construct UK is a wholly owned subsidiary of Royal BAM Group with no external shareholders and as such there are elements of the Dutch Code that are not applicable specifically the departures are for the following reasons:

-- The principles and provisions may not be applicable to the UK - Section 2.5.3 is not applicable in the UK (requirement for a Works Council) - The Company is not overseen by an audit committee or a supervisory board - The Company doesn't have an executive committee - The Company's directors don't have a maximum period of appointment - The Company doesn't have an appointment committee - The Company's Board members have no other board positions - The Company doesn't have an external auditor or audit committee - Royal BAM Group are the sole shareholder. - Code of Conduct matters are addressed with the Royal BAM Group GRC Director - The Company does not have any shares available to be bought and sold on the open market - Royal BAM Group decide the remuneration policy - The Company does not have an AGM - The Company's chief executive chairs meetings and independence is assured via the presence of the company secretary, compliance officer and general counsel at board meetings - The Company does not have committees as referred to in best practice 2.3.2 - The Company does not have non-executive directors
+- The principles and provisions may not be applicable to the UK - Section 2.5.3 is not applicable in the UK (requirement for a Works Council) - The Company is not overseen by an audit committee or a supervisory board - The Company doesn't have an executive committee - The Company's directors don't have a maximum period of appointment - The Company doesn't have an appointment committee - The Company's Board members have other board positions - The Company does have an external auditor but has no audit committee - Royal BAM Group are the sole shareholder. - Code of Conduct matters are addressed with the Royal BAM Group GRC Director - The Company does not have any shares available to be bought and sold on the open market - Royal BAM Group decide the remuneration policy - The Company does not have an AGM - The Company's chief executive chairs meetings - The Company does not have committees as referred to in best practice 2.3.2 - The Company does not have non-executive directors

-DocuSigned by:
+-DocuSigned by: